photoprism/photoprism/docker/README.md

 ## What are the benefits of using Docker? ##

 **(1) Docker uses standard features of the Linux kernel.** Containers are nothing new; [Solaris Zones](https://en.wikipedia.org/wiki/Solaris_Containers) have been around for about 15 years, first released publicly in 2004.
 The chroot system call was introduced during [development of Version 7 Unix in 1979](https://en.wikipedia.org/wiki/Chroot).
 It is used ever since for hosting applications exposed to the public Internet.
+Modern Linux containers are an incremental improvement of this, based on standard functionality that is part of the kernel.

-**(2) Docker saves time through simplified deployment and testing.** Modern Linux containers are an incremental enhancement.
-A main advantage of Docker is that application images can be easily made available to users via Internet.
+**(2) Docker saves time through simplified deployment and testing.** A main advantage of Docker is that application images can be easily made available to users via Internet.
 It provides a common standard across most operating systems and devices, which saves our team a lot of time that we can then spend [more effectively](https://docs.photoprism.app/developer-guide/code-quality/#effectiveness-efficiency), for example, providing support and developing one of the many features that users are waiting for.

 **(3) Versioned Dockerfiles can be included in the source code repository.** Human-readable and [versioned Dockerfiles as part of our public source code](https://github.com/photoprism/photoprism/tree/develop/docker) also help avoid "works for me" moments and other unwelcome surprises by enabling teams to have the exact same environment everywhere in [development](https://github.com/photoprism/photoprism/blob/develop/docker/develop/), staging, and [production](https://github.com/photoprism/photoprism/blob/develop/docker/photoprism/).